 The team:

-- Promotes improved service responses
+- Promotes improved service responses and manages escalated responses from the DJCS’s Post Sentence Branch

-- Supports the Department of Families, Fairness and Housing's Multi-agency Panel members
+- Supports the DFFH’s Multi-Agency Panel members

-- Coordinates, responds and reports on notices from the Post-Sentence Authority.
+- Coordinates, responds and reports on notices from the Post Sentence Authority

 Information disclosure and use